UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_cluster.md

 - Users cannot run calculations directly.
-  Instead, users need to request either (1) a calculation to be run, or (2) an interactive node
+  Instead, users need to request either (1) a calculation to be run, or (2) an interactive session

 ???- tip "Requesting a calculation to run"

     Requesting a calculation to run is described
     [at the UPPMAX page about the job scheduler](slurm.md).

-???- tip "Requesting an interactive node"
+???- tip "Requesting an interactive session"

-    Requesting an interactive node is described per cluster:
+    Requesting an interactive session is described per cluster:

     - [Bianca](start_interactive_node_on_bianca.md)
     - [Rackham](start_interactive_node_on_rackham.md)

-    This is done by requesting an interactive node from the Slurm scheduler.
+    This is done by requesting an interactive session from the Slurm scheduler.

 - Users cannot install software directly.